Mtillmann/simpleCanvasBenchmark/README.md

 - `callback`
   the function to run when the benchmark has completed

+**please note:** using small sample size (like 5x3) may not reflect the FPS 100% accurately.
+Adjust your code to accept maybe >55FPS as a threshold.

 ## example
 ```
 benchmark({samples : 5, runs : 3}, function(result){